aeonBTC/Knots-Banlist/README.md

 2. Navigate to your main Bitcoin directory (where your bitcoin.conf file is).
 3. Copy banlist.json from this repository to your Bitcoin directory.
 4. Start your Bitcoin node.

+Why would I want to ban Knots nodes?
+To put it simply, Knots nodes attempt to encumber certain bitcoin transactions from propagating the network.
+This means that if your node is peered with many knots nodes it will hinder your nodes ability to estimate fees properly as well as increase latency for block proagation.